A comparison of smooth basis constructions for isogeometric analysis: Introduction

 As shown in \cref{fig:IGA_Setup}, each class of methods has its own characteristics and previous work has provided several comparisons of methods among each other, which are elaborated more in \cref{sec:literature}.
 In the context of the workflow sketched in \cref{fig:workflow}, unstructured splines provide a valuable alternative to the other methods, since they are constructed for a fixed topology and hence the computational costs of their construction are not related to changing shapes or moving domains.
 However, recent developments mainly focused on different unstructured spline methods separately, rather than providing a valuable comparison.
 In this paper, we therefore provide a qualitative and a quantitative comparison of a selection of unstructured spline constructions.
 We consider finite, piece-wise polynomial spline constructions, hence we do not include rational constructions or infinite representations, such as subdivision surfaces.
 More precisely, we compare examples of (globally) $G^1$-smooth multi-patch constructions (the Analysis-Suitable $G^1$ construction of \cite{Farahat2023} and the Approximate $C^1$ construction of \cite{Weinmuller2021}), the D-Patch method of \cite{Toshniwal2017} and the Almost-$C^1$ construction of \cite{Takacs2023}, motivated in \cref{subsec:US}.
 The selected methods are qualitatively compared based on their properties, and quantitatively based on several different examples with biharmonic and Kirchhoff--Love shell equations.
-The aim of this paper is to provide a fair comparison of these methods, providing a good overview of the strengths and weaknesses of each method in different cases.\\
+The aim of this paper is to provide a fair comparison\footnote{We believe that a comparison like the one presented in this paper is never fully unbiased, since the authors have contributed to different methods in previous publications and do not represent the entire research community.} of these methods, providing a good overview of the strengths and weaknesses of each method in different cases.\\

 The paper is outlined as follows: in \cref{sec:literature}, a detailed overview of the methods appearing in \cref{fig:IGA_Setup} is provided.
 In \cref{sec:qualitative} we provide a qualitative analysis of the four constructions that are discussed in this paper, while in \cref{sec:quantitative} we provide a quantitative analysis of all methods.
 There, we present five benchmark problems solving either a biharmonic or a Kirchhoff--Love equation.
 These benchmark problems serve different purposes and we compare which method, in which setting, performs best.
 In \cref{sec:conclusions}, we conclude this paper based on the findings from the previous sections and we provide directions for future research.\\